tamirgz/reverse-engineering-reference-manual/README.md

 ## *<p align='center'> x86 </p>*
 * __Registers__: temporary storage locations that is built into the CPU.
 Aside from the General Purpose Registers (GPRs), most other registers are dedicated to a specific purpose
   * The 6 32-bit selector registers for x86 architecture: CS, DS, ES, FS, GS, SS.
 A selector register contains address to a specific block of memory from which one can read or write.
 The real memory address is looked up in an internal CPU table
     + Selector registers usually points to OS specific information.
 For example, FS segment register points to the beginning of current Thread Environment Block (TEB), also know as Thread Information Block (TIB), on Windows.
 Offset zero in TEB is the head of a linked list of pointers to exception handler functions on 32-bit system.
 Offset 30h is the Process Environment Block (PEB) structure.
-Offset 2 in the PEB is the BeingDebugged field.
 In x64, PEB is located at offset 60h of the gs segment register
   * Control register: EFLAGS.
-EFLAGS is a 32-bit register.
-It contains values of 32 boolean flags that indicate results from executing the previous instruction.
+It contains flag values that indicate results from executing the previous instruction.
 EFLAGS is used by JCC instructions to decide whether to jump or not
 * __How EIP Can Be Updated__: CALL, JMP, or RET
   * __Calling Conventions (x86)__: how function call is set up
     + __CDECL__: arguments pushed on stack from right to left.
 Caller cleaned up stack after